Time running out for free internet vouchers for home learning

 HUNTSVILLE, Ala.
 (WAFF) - Governor Ivey set aside $100 million to help students connect to the internet from home, but a lot of that money is going unused.

+More than 200,000 families are eligible for the free internet vouchers through the Alabama Broadband Connectivity program.

+But less than half have signed up.

-If you’re child is enrolled in the National School Lunch Program at their school, and you’re paying for internet, you don’t have to be.
+So if your child is enrolled in the National School Lunch Program at their school, and you’re paying for internet, you don’t have to be.
 You can get that bill taken care of through the end of the year.

-More than $200,000: that’s the number of families eligible for the free internet vouchers through the Alabama Broadband Connectivity program.

-But less than half have signed up.

-The vouchers started getting mailed out to families with children enrolled in the free and reduced lunch programs this September.
+The vouchers were first mailed out to in September to families with children enrolled in the free and reduced lunch programs .

 “I would imagine as well that there could be some skepticism, for some families that may not understand, if I get enrolled in something will I ultimately get charged for this service later,” William Tunnell, with the Alabama Education Association said.

-The answer is no; families will not receive any bills for the service.
-However, as of now the deal is only good through December 30.
+The answer is no. Families will not receive any bills for the service.
+However, the deal is only good through December 30.

 William Tunnell with the Alabama Education Association says he hopes families will use it while they still can.